atelierdumobile/AppXperienceFramework/README.md

 ## Introduction
 AppXperience is an **iOS framework** to promote other applications inside your app.
 It is working starting iOS5 and support the iPad, iPhone4 and iPhone 5 resolution.
+The screens are designed in portrait mode.

 Four distincts components are available:
   - an **interstitial** that present an app.
 It can be launched when the app start or anytime you want.